ForEvolve/forevolve.github.io/_posts/en/2018-07-12-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 #### Configure Task 2: Install Jekyll and bundler

-Like for code, I believe that it is important to give a relevant name to your tasks.
+I believe that it is essential to give a relevant name to your tasks.

 ![Configure Task 2: Install Jekyll and bundler](//cdn.forevolve.com/blog/images/2018/VSTS-configure-task-2.png)